arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Whatstandardsareusedtoevaluatetheresultsofanexperimentalanalysis/Thechainofinferencewhichisinvolvedininterpretingexperimentaleffects/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The chain of inference which is involved in interpreting experimental effects "
+title: 'The chain of inference which is involved in interpreting experimental effects '
-nav_order: Thechainofinferencewhichisinvolvedininterpretingexperimentaleffects
-has_children: false
 ---
 # The chain of inference which is involved in interpreting experimental effects